-Uses and purposes Use es Authori zation Graphic illustrations World Heritage site management authority (for site-related content) Type of Logo the WH site can use Use of the Logo by the WH site is authorized by WH Site can authorize the Logo for Type of Logo the WH Site can authorize Logo to be used and/or authorized by the WH site Non-commercial publications Communication materials Website, social media, apps, etc. Communication products (such as T-shirts, bags, umbrellas) non-merchandising, for special events Stationery Plaque, flag, banner UNESCO/World Heritage site-specific logo National Commission or World Heritage Centre United Nations Educational, Scientific and Cultural Organization Cultural Organization Possibility to replace "Inscribed on the World Heritage List in" by "World Heritage since"
+Uses and purposes Us Authorization Graphic illustrations World Heritage site management authority (for site-related content) Type of Logo the WH site can use site is authorized by authorize the Logo to be used and/or authorized by the WH site Non-commercial publications Communication materials Website, social media, apps, etc. Communication products (such as T-shirts, bags, umbrellas) nonmerchandising, for special UNESCO/World Heritage site generic logo National Commission or Agency (Designated National Authority) or World Heritage Centre Unesco World Heritage site events 5) Stationery 6) Plaque, flag, banner UNESCO-World Heritage site specific logo.
+A specific logo can be particularly relevant for transboundary and/or serial site nominations (in this case, the NatCom itself will need to create the logo).
+For components, it should be preceded by the mention "xxx [name of the element/monument/ place] part of" National Commission or Agency (Designated National Authority) or World Heritage Centre Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe World Heritage since 2017 XXXX part of Unesco Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe World Heritage since 2017

-Uses and purposes Use s Author ization Graphic illustrations World Heritage site management authority (continued) Type of Logo the WH site can use Use of the Logo by the WH site is authorized by WH site can authorize the Logo for Type of Logo the WH site can authorize Logo to be used and/or authorized by the WH site Non-commercial publications Communication materials Website, social media, apps, etc. when space is limited Communication products (T-shirts, bags, umbrellas, keyrings, pens etc.) nonmerchandising, for special events Plaque, flag, banner World Heritage Emblem National Commission or agency or World Heritage Centre AND OF STREET,
+Uses and purposes Uses Authorization Graphic illustrations World Heritage site management authority (for site-related content) Use of the Logo by the WH site is authorized by WH site can authorize the Logo for Type of Logo the WH site can authorize Logo to be used and/or authorized by the WH site Communication materials Website, social media, apps, etc. Communication products (such as T-shirts, bags, umbrellas) nonmerchandising, for special events Stationery Plaque, flag, banner National Commission or Agency (Designated National Authority) or World Heritage Centre or 🕥 Road signs, highway signs UNESCO/World Heritage site generic logo National Commission or Agency (Designated National Authority) or World Heritage Centre UNESCO World Heritage site National Commission or Agency (Designated National Authority) or World Heritage Centre Unesco Ancient and Primeval Beech Forests of the Carpathlans and Other Regions of Europe World Heritage since 2017